-When building applications, it is useful to know which is part is your frontend and which is your backend.
-Generally, a good backend focuses on secure and efficient request processing and content management, and a good frontend focuses on secure and efficient request gathering.
-But it all depends on the needs of the service.
+When building applications, it is useful to know which part is your frontend and which part is your backend.
+Generally, a good backend focuses on secure and efficient request processing and content management.
+A good frontend focuses on secure and efficient request gathering.
+It all depends on the needs of the service.

 Every application (or service) has a frontend and a backed.
 The frontend is the part of the application that receives input from a client.
-The backend is the part of the application that processes information like processing a payment or looking up customer information.
+The backend is the part of the application that processes information, such as processing a payment or looking up customer information.
 In most cases, the backend also returns the result of its processing to the frontend so it can be passed back to the client.
-For example, an application using the Square APIs might have a frontend that users interact with to provide credit card details and a backend that use Square APIs to charge their card for a purchase.
+For example, an application using Square APIs might have a frontend that users interact with to provide credit card information and a backend that use Square APIs to charge their cards for purchases.

-The key thing to understand is that the backend processes information and the frontend receives input from a client.
+The key concept to understand is that the backend processes information and the frontend receives input from a client.
 A client is anything that makes a request of a service.
-In simple systems, the client may be a human being, but in complex systems, the client may be another piece of code.
-As an example, consider a simple system that includes a website with a basic form for collecting newsletter subscriptions.
+In simple systems, the client might be a human being, but in complex systems, the client might be another piece of code.
+As an example, consider a simple system that includes a website with a basic form for collecting newsletter subscriptions:

 The application (or service) is the website.